Normalcy Bias Definition: The Hidden Trap in Investor Psychology

 The Normalcy Bias and Long-Term Investing

-While the normalcy bias can be detrimental in the short term, it’s important to consider its impact on long-term investing strategies as well.
+While the normalcy bias can be detrimental in the short term, it’s also important to consider its impact on long-term investing strategies.
 John Bogle, founder of Vanguard and pioneer of index investing, advocated for a long-term, passive approach to investing.
 He famously said, “Don’t look for the needle in the haystack.
 Just buy the haystack!”

 This approach might seem to align with the normalcy bias, as it assumes that markets will generally trend upwards over time.
 However, Bogle’s strategy is based on extensive historical data and an understanding of market dynamics rather than a blind assumption that things will always remain the same.
-It’s a reminder that overcoming the normalcy bias doesn’t necessarily mean constant action or reaction to market changes, but rather a thoughtful, informed approach to investing.
+It reminds us that overcoming the normalcy bias doesn’t necessarily mean constant action or reaction to market changes but rather a thoughtful, informed investment approach.

 The Future of Investing: AI, Big Data, and the Normalcy Bias